codingniket/codingniket/README.md

 # Hi There!

-I am **Niket Bachhawat** and I'm a software developer.
+I am Doom and I'm a software developer.
 Apart from 💻 coding, I also design products and UI.

 <!-- ## Connect with me 🚀
 <div align="left">